Customer service – the customer is (mostly) always right

 A good Customer Services solution works with an organisation’s CRM and line of business systems, providing document capture, process workflow and online file access for areas including customer onboarding, applications and requests, and general customer correspondence.

-If there are complaints, these can be automatically highlighted and routed for prompt action, with individual responses logged and monitored – and through provision of customer portals and eForms some of the customer’s initial frustration can even be alleviated through simplifying the process of registering a complaint.
+If there are complaints, these can be automatically highlighted and routed for prompt action, with individual responses logged and monitored – and through the provision of customer portals and eForms, some of the customer’s initial frustration can even be alleviated through simplifying the process of registering a complaint.

 Of course, a Content Services solution is never going to mollify the sea-bather complaining about salt in the water in the Gulf of Mexico, or sand on the beach bar floor, but then we all need a good laugh from time to time.